TAbdiukov/PPSSPP-patches/guides/TDU-tp-islands.md

 ---- |
 Parameters

-Let's partially confirm this by moving marker elsewhere with ArtMoney.
+Let's partially confirm this observation by moving the marker elsewhere with ArtMoney.
 For example, to the normally-impossible location of: **`40000,0,50000`**

 ![da633471cbaa313137be91d01b6623e3.png](img/TDU-tp-islands/da633471cbaa313137be91d01b6623e3.png) |
 ---- |